Providing lectures and visits on all aspects of the railway industry.

 If you are new to us, please browse around this web site to see what we are about, what lectures and trips we have planned, view our archives of previous trips and if all that tempts you, apply for membership.

-If you are an existing member please use this site to check up on what's on, read our extensive archives, contact the Membership Secretary with any changes to your details, or buy discounted books from Ian Allan shops.
+If you are an existing member please use this site to check up on what's on, in the events section, read our extensive archives, contact the Membership Secretary with any changes to your details,.
 An A to Z index is available to aid navigation around this site

 For those interested in the railway industry everywhere